FreeDSx/LDAP/docs/Server/Password-Policy.md

 ### Change After Reset

 When `pwdMustChange` is `TRUE` and an administrator changes another user's password, the server sets `pwdReset`.
-At the user's next bind the response control reports `changeAfterReset`, and the session is restricted to bind, unbind, the RFC 3062 Password Modify, and a modify of the user's own password.
-Any other operation is rejected `UNWILLING_TO_PERFORM` with `changeAfterReset` until the password is changed.
+At the user's next bind the response control reports `changeAfterReset`, and the session is restricted to bind, unbind, StartTLS, the RFC 3062 Password Modify, and a modify of the user's own password.
+Any other operation is rejected `INSUFFICIENT_ACCESS_RIGHTS` with `changeAfterReset` until the password is changed.
 A successful self-change clears `pwdReset` and lifts the restriction without a rebind.

+StartTLS is permitted so a client that bound in the clear can protect the connection before changing its password.

+Both flags are required, so an entry marked `pwdReset` is only held to a change while `pwdMustChange` is `TRUE`.
+Clearing the policy flag releases entries already marked, and leaving it unset turns the feature off entirely: nothing sets `pwdReset` and nothing enforces it.

 ### Validity Window